 Programs, policies, and practices should be in place to support learners as they advance toward degree completion.
 The mission of schools may vary widely with respect to the learners they admit.
-The peer review team will want to know that the school appreciates the composition of their learner population and supports them in their journey toward graduation.
+The peer review team will want to know that the school appreciates the characteristics of their learner population and supports them in their journey toward graduation.
 Demographic data that should be reviewed normally include the following for the incoming class, for learners at various levels of degree completion where appropriate, and for graduates:

-- Diversity statistics

-- · Age ranges and mean/median
+- Age ranges and mean/median

 - Proportion of first-generation learners (if available)

 - Average standardized test scores

-- High school or preparatory school GPA
+- · High school or preparatory school GPA

 - Professional experience

 Data about attrition and degree completion are useful but should be supplemented with information about support services, such as those available for learners with disabilities or remedial needs.
 A school that accepts learners with lower GPAs and test scores might be expected to assist those learners in transitioning to college or university study.
 Schools that accept a large percentage of first-generation learners may need orientation programming to prepare the learners for their course of study.
 Graduate programs might include learner coaching and professional development.
 Counseling and advising are an important part of learner progression to ensure that learners are directed toward programs that best reflect their interests and talents.
-In addition to maintaining policies and programs intended to attract a diverse set of learners, the school should have programs and policies in place to ensure that learners from underrepresented populations thrive and succeed.
-Such programs may take a variety of forms, and a best practice is to evaluate the effectiveness of such programs over time.